MicrosoftDocs/win32/desktop-src/Controls/tcm-setitemextra.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # TCM\_SETITEMEXTRA message

 Sets the number of bytes per tab reserved for application-defined data in a tab control.
-You can send this message explicitly or by using the [**TabCtrl\_SetItemExtra**](tabctrl-setitemextra.md) macro.
+You can send this message explicitly or by using the [**TabCtrl\_SetItemExtra**](/windows/win32/Commctrl/nf-commctrl-tabctrl_setitemextra?branch=master) macro.

 ## Parameters